jirkajand/Artemis/readme.md

+## Run Artemis

+There is need to get keycloak client secret and set it in `.env` file before running the docker compose.

 ## Open Api Artemis
 There is one file with OpenAPI specification for all microservices: `openapi.yaml`.
 It is used to generate API documentation and client SDKs.